Mrpyfisher199/COCP--Operation-TrashBags/README.md

 3. Type in "git clone https://github.com/Mrpyfisher199/Call-Of-Cheese-Puffs----Operation-TrashBags"
 4. Type in "cd Call-Of-Cheese-Puffs----Operation-TrashBags" and then type in "cp COCP-OTB.zip ~/".
 5. Execute the "GAME" exec by double clicking the exec or type in "./GAME"
-6. IF you want to execute this by double-clicking the exec move the "GAME" exec to your home directory.

 # HAVE FUN!!!